Ubon Ratchathani Candle Festival: Dates, Meaning, and Highlights

 Preserving living traditions

 The festival keeps ancient skills alive — from wax molding to traditional dancing.
-It’s officially part of Thailand’s cultural heritage, and plays a big role in passing knowledge to the younger generation.
+It’s officially part of Thailand’s cultural heritage and plays a vital role in passing knowledge to the younger generation.

 Towering wax sculpture of a deity riding a naga during a traditional Buddhist parade in northeastern Thailand